zhanglp520/docgeni/docs/en-us/guides/basic/route-nav-menu.md

 # Basic concepts

-In `Docgeni`, whether it is the head navigation, the left menu, or a specific page document, unified called `NavigationItem` and stored in a tree structure.
+In `docgenifix`, whether it is the head navigation, the left menu, or a specific page document, unified called `NavigationItem` and stored in a tree structure.
 For a better understanding, we have made a slight distinction between these objects.

 - `Channel`: First-level navigation, head navigation bar in `full` mode, each channel will have an independent routing
 - `Category`: In the left menu, it will be displayed as a group, no content